matafokka/ezforum/README.md

 # Installation
 This part describes general deployment process.
 For exact instructions, read the docs for your RDBMS and Java EE server.

+## Building the project
+1. If you're planning to run ezforum not on WildFly and have encountered some problems when deploying, check `pom.xml` for comments.
+1. Add your custom locales if you wish to.
+1. Compile it with maven as you always do.
+1. Move dependencies into `/WEB-INF/lib/` directory inside the deployment.

 ## Database
 1. Download and install your favourite RDBMS server.
 But, as being said above, it is recommended to use PostgreSQL.
 1. Create a database and a schema: